purescript-polyform/batteries-core/README.md

 `Validation` type from polyform has Applicative and Category instance.
 Using these two interfaces and provided validators you can quite easily write whole validation chain: from ajax request to resulting object.
 This validation flow will aggregate in typed manner all encoutered errors at given failing step.

-Let's look at real example - here we are making a request to shutterstock API and validating its response. `Data.Record.Fold.collect` is like sequence but over record (so it takes an record of `Validation`s and returns `Validation` into record):
+Let's look at real example - here we are making a request to shutterstock API and validating its response. `Data.Record.Fold.collect` is like sequence but over a record (so it takes a record of `Validation`s per field and returns `Validation` which result is record):

 ``` purescript
 type SearchResult image =